-As of December 31, 2001, the Revenue and Taxation Department of the Nation issued to Mallon Possessory Interest Tax assessments for 1998, 1999, 2000 and 2001 totaling \$3.3 million, as adjusted, including related penalties and interest.
+As of December 31, 2001, the Revenue and Taxation Department of the Jicarilla Apache Indian Nation issued to Mallon Possessory Interest Tax assessments for 1998, 1999, 2000 and 2001 totaling \$3.3 million, as adjusted, including related penalties and interest.
 Mallon paid the assessments, but filed protests with the Nation taking the position that, among other things, certain rules and regulations promulgated in December 2000 by the Nation do not apply to the determination of Possessory Interest Tax for years prior to 2001.
 The protests were denied.
 Mallon has filed an appeal, which is pending.
-On July 16, 2002, the Nation delivered a notice of lien against Mallon's property located on the Jicarilla Reservation to secure Mallon's payment of approximately \$1.6 million of assessed possessory interest tax, including penalties and interest.
-As of December 31, 2002, Mallon has paid the assessed possessory interest tax but not penalties and interest.
+In March 2002, Mallon was assessed an additional amount of Possessory Interest Tax, which Mallon has not paid.
+During July 2002, the Nation delivered a notice of lien against the Mallon's oil and gas properties located on the Nation's reservation to secure Mallon's payment of the 2002 assessment and related penalties and interest.